lucilawless/reactGameApi/README.md

-# Express Recipes API
+# Express Games API

-RESTful Express API for Recipes on top of MongoDB.
+RESTful Express API for Games on top of MongoDB.

 ## Authentication